Iceland

 Roadtrip itinerary

 Iceland is the perfect destination for a road trip.
 The country’s single ring road, Route 1, circles around the entire island, making it easy to explore without worrying about getting lost.
 Along the way, you’ll drive through stunning landscapes, with quiet roads and incredible views.
 You’ll pass lava fields, lush greenery and glaciers, the scenery is always changing.
 With so much beauty packed into one road, Iceland invites you to slow down, enjoy the journey and let nature take the lead.
-Keep reading to discover the perfect 2 weeks roadtrip itinerary with each day described in detail to help you plan your perfect adventure.
+The map above shows where to stay during your trip but keep reading to discover the perfect 2 weeks itinerary with each day described in detail to help you plan your perfect adventure.

 Day 1